xenosf/CTF-Writeups/Cyberthon-2021/Finals/Aaand It's Gone/README.md

 ### flag_2.txt
 ```:CbrhnQf5QaWf�fV49R7SdbS216]8Rf7U03eRdR3c[8Z92f1W2SeW30cJ7```

-Hooray we have the flag now 👍👍
+It's clear that `flag1_txt` contains the correct output, and that `data1` was the part that got Thanos-snapped in the original file.
+We now have the flag!
+Hooray 👍👍